Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 Now, Cyclistic has three flexible pricing plans: single-ride passes, full-day passes, and annual memberships.
 Customers who purchase single-ride or full-day passes are referred to as casual riders.
 Customers who purchase annual memberships are Cyclistic members.

-Moreno, the director of marketing team, has set a goal that aimed to convert casual riders into annual members.
+Moreno, the director of marketing team, has set a goal that aimed to convert casual riders into annual members; however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
+So, Moreno and team members are interested in analyzing the Cyclistic bike trip data to identify trends.
+These insights will lead my team to design a new marketing strategy to convert casual riders into annual members.
+But first, Cyclistic executives must approve my recommendations.

 Therefore, my task is to analysis Cyclistic historical bike trip data to provide information that will lead to data-driven decision.

-Therefore, my task is to analysis bike usage data to understand how casual riders and annual members use Cyclistic bikes differently, to help create a data driven marketing strategy.

 ***
 ### Ask

 **Guiding Questions:**